apache/incubator-seata-go-samples/README.md

    go run .
    ```

-### Customize mysql connection configurations
+### Mysql connection configurations

 The default mysql connection configuration (`util/db.go defaultEnv()`) matches `dockercompose/docker-compose.yml`'s
 mysql server.
-You may make use this docker mysql server with `docker-compose -f docker-compose.yml up -d` to start
+You may make use of this docker mysql server with `docker-compose -f docker-compose.yml up -d` to start
 both seat-server and mysql server.

 You can also customize it by system environment.